- Ansys EnSight Page

 EnSight installation tgz/zip files (for Linux, Mac, and Windows workstations respectively) can be installed from the links below.
 For setup instructions, see the readme.

 ORS-Realmed users wishing to obtain this software must contact the HPC Helpdesk to request a copy.

-The latest release of Ensight 2020R2 will not run on older systems (excalibur, conrad, and gordon) that can not support GL Lib 2.14.
-If you need ensight client-server sessions to these systems, please continue to use 2019R2.
+The latest release of Ensight 2020R2 will not run on excalibur because it can not support GL Lib 2.14.
+If you need ensight client-server sessions to excalibur, please continue to use 2019R2.

 Current DAAC Release

 Catalina Users: Seeing a popup similar to this one?

 Documents and Articles

 - ARL Technical Report: Visualization Techniques of a CFD++ Data Set of a Spinning Smart Munition